 What’s JetBlue’s brand new BlueHouse airport lounge?

-TLDR; JetBlue has just come out with its first ever airport lounge at JFK airport in Terminal 5.
+TLDR: JetBlue has just come out with its first ever airport lounge at JFK airport in Terminal 5.

 JetBlue is getting into the lounge game with their BlueHouse lounge at JFK airport in New York City.
 And I’m impressed.